saifulsahim/learning-jenkins-3981454/ch3_job_workspaces_artifacts_parameters/03_04_parameters_environment_variables/README.md

-# 03_04 Parameters and envrionment variables
+# 03_04 Parameters and environment variables

 <!-- FooterStart -->
 ---